 Desired capabilities: This project is suitable for students with an interest in mixed qualitative and quantitative methods, with a focus upon translational research and policy development.
 Knowledge of the health system challenges faced by resource-limited settings is an advantage.
 Suitable candidates will be cross-culturally competent and motivated by a desire to improve health care in resource-limited settings.

-Supervisors: Dr Greg Fox and Professor Joel Negin (Australia), and Dr Nguyen Thu Anh (Woolcock Institute, Vietnam).
+Supervisors: Professor Greg Fox and Professor Joel Negin (Australia), and Dr Nguyen Thu Anh (Woolcock Institute, Vietnam).

 Timing: Approximately October 2017 to 2020